 Three Questions for a Custom Software Development Firm

-What is your process for understanding our business, our vision for this project, and transferring that knowledge to the development team building the software?
+3. How will you understand our business, our vision for this project, and transfer that knowledge to the development team building the software?

 The goal of this question is to understand the methodology the company uses to develop software projects.
 Don’t overlook this important detail!
 Some software development methodologies are better than others.